yunjunz/elCapitanSetup/README.md

-## Instructions for setting up an OS X El Capitan machine from scratch
+## Instructions for setting up an OS X Sierra machine from scratch
 ------------

 #### Before you start